stackrev/vue_mobiledetection/article/readme.md

 ## Leverage Capacitor APIs

-Having metadata on the host's browser is good, but we want to truly feel like we are using the device.
+Having metadata on the host's browser is good, but we want to directly access the device.
 Let's use the APIs exposed by capacitor to know about the hardware hosting the browser.

 First we install the capacitor device library and sync with the device bundle we created.